Oyemahak/Oyemahak/README.md

 ## 🌟 Fun Facts

-- **🏸 Professional Badminton Player** – Balancing design & sports like a pro!
+- **🏸 Corporate Athlete – Smashing shuttlecocks and deadlines with equal precision!
-- **🏕️ Adventure Lover** – Trekking & camping in the wild whenever I get the chance.
+- **🥾 Hiker & Adventure Lover** – Always up for trekking, camping, and the perfect workation—blending work with wanderlust!

 Thanks for stopping by!
 Let’s create something amazing together! 😎